hyyperlite/fgt_api_easy/README.md

 3. **SSL Warnings**: By default, SSL warnings are suppressed for cleaner output.
 Use `--ssl-warnings` to enable them for security debugging
 4. **Configuration Files**: Protect configuration files containing credentials (use appropriate file permissions)

-## Migration from Previous Versions

-If you're upgrading from a previous version that used `--pretty` and `--no-pretty` flags:

-- Replace `--pretty` with `--format pretty`
-- Replace `--no-pretty` with `--format json`
-- Note: The default format is now json instead of table.

-The old flags have been removed in favor of the cleaner `--format` option.
-JSON format is now the default.

 ## Requirements

 - Python 3.6+